Sponsored Links & Their Impact On SEO

 Many websites with good domain ratings, reputation, and a large number of monthly visitors help other companies by running advertisements on their sites in exchange for payment.

-Simply companies or websites that need more visibility and conversions contact the authoritative website and look a link back to their site.
+Companies or websites that need more visibility and conversions contact the authoritative webpage and look for a link back to their site.

 b.
 Sponsored Links via Sponsored Search Engine Marketing

-Google Adwords sponsored links allow you to reach out to new customers exactly when they are looking for the items or services you offer.
+Google AdWords sponsored links allow you to reach new customers exactly when they are searching for the items or services you offer.

 You select the keywords for which you want your sponsored link to appear, create your advertisements, and calculate the return on investment.